eric-b/Localization/readme.md

 * **ITextKeyFactory**: responsible for the key generation based on source and native string.
 * **ITypeNameFactory**: responsible for the source name generation based on a type (provider specific).
 * **IViewNameFactory**: responsible for the source name generation based on route data (provider specific).
+* **IMissingLocalizedStringExtensionPoint**: extension point to add special treatment for missing localized strings (special formatting to bring out missing culture for example, or to log some useful informations...).

 Setup depends on the arcitecture of your application.
 The recommanded way is using an IoC container like [SimpleInjector](http://simpleinjector.codeplex.com/) :